Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Microsoft-DCR-Log-Ingestion%2Fmain%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Microsoft-DCR-Log-Ingestion%2Fmain%2Fazuredeploy.json)

-This playbook is designed to run on a timed trigger and pull Microsoft Graph and Microsoft Office logs to Microsoft Sentinel using Data Collection Endpoints and Data Collection Rules.
+This playbook is intended for multitenant organizations and is designed to run on a timed trigger and pull Microsoft Graph and Microsoft Office logs to Microsoft Sentinel using Data Collection Endpoints and Data Collection Rules.
 While Microsoft does have built in connectors for this, they do not support multitenant functionality.
-This playbook is intended for multitenant organizations struggling with this limitation.
-This playbook is configured to grab the following logs for a tenant of your choosing:
+This playbook is configured to grab the following logs for a tenant of your choosing and send them to another tenant:
 * [Microsoft Graph Sign-In Logs](https://learn.microsoft.com/en-us/graph/api/signin-get?view=graph-rest-1.0&tabs=http)
 * [Microsoft Graph Audit Logs](https://learn.microsoft.com/en-us/graph/api/directoryaudit-get?view=graph-rest-1.0&tabs=http)
 * [Microsoft Office Activity Logs](https://learn.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference).